 Pittsford Mendon swept the Class B boys and girls titles.

 The Viking boys team had all seven of their runners finish in the top-12 led by senior Nathan Doyle, who finished as the runner-up (16:35.3).
 Mendon junior Mary Barger was impressive taking first by over 14 seconds (19:51.4) in the girls ‘B’ race.

 Brighton senior Will Ronchetti fought off a tough challenge from Doyle finishing in first place (16:34.0).
 Ronchetti went out in the lead and then held off Doyle down the stretch to earn his first sectional title.

-Page 2 of 2 - “I liked to be pushed and no race was is won easily, and today was a perfect example of that,” Ronchetti said.
+“I liked to be pushed and no race was is won easily, and today was a perfect example of that,” Ronchetti said.
 “I had some nerves coming in, but we went out there and ran as hard as we could and it worked it out for me.”

 The top team in the Finger Lakes during the regular season, East Rochester, showed their depth on Saturday easily outdistancing the other teams in DD winning by 35 points.
 The Bombers entire top-five placed in the top-16.

 Jacob Hanss edged out teammate Dawson Bathgate for first place finishing in 16:56.3.
 The Bombers will be Section 5’s team representative in Class D.

 “We were trying to get our top-five into the top-20 and we were all trying to race our best,” said Hanss, who ran in states last season.
 “I was not expecting to be racing (Bathgate) at the end.
 Having him with me, it was great.
 He really pushed me.”